bukka/php-crypto/docs/hmac.md

 ##### *Throws*

-It can throw `HashException` with code
+It can throw `MACException` with code

-- `HashException::ALGORITHM_NOT_FOUND` - the supplied algorithm is not found
+- `MACException::ALGORITHM_NOT_FOUND` - the supplied algorithm is not found
 - `MACException::KEY_LENGTH_INVALID` - the supplied key length is too high (over C INT_MAX)

 ##### *Examples*